-ix.
-Deportation Support: support for young people and families experiencing play, camps, gardening and urban agriculture.

-ix.
-Deportation Support: support for young people and families experiencing or being threatened with deportation.

-b.
-The Fund will prioritize three groups of young people living in Richmond and adjacent unin-corporated North Richmond: children ages 0 to 12; youth ages 13 to 17; and disconnected young adults ages 18 to 24, who are most impacted by harm, inequity and lack of access to support and services.
-The priority populations include but are not limited to: system-involved young people; young people who have been pushed out of school; young people who them-selves or whose families are homeless or threatened by homelessness; young people living in poverty; immigrant and undocumented children, youth and families; Lesbian, Gay, Bisexual, Transgender and

-Queer (LGBTQ) children, youth and families; teen parents and families, in-cluding

-Queer (LGBTQ) children, youth and families; teen parents and families, in-cluding single mothers; young people with poor physical, mental, emotional and behavioral health outcomes and disabilities; and families with children and youth who are impacted by the criminal justice system and/or who have family members who are incarcerated; and/or are involved in or transitioning from the foster care, juvenile justice, criminal justice or special education systems.

-c.
-Entities eligible to receive funding shall be non-profit community-based organizations, in-cluding organizations with a non-profit fiscal agent; and public agencies, in partnership with non-profit organizations, that serve children, youth and disconnected transitional-aged young adults.
-In any fiscal year, public agencies shall not receive, in total, more than 20% of the funding awarded to applicants.

-d.
-Commencing in fiscal year 2018-2019 and each fiscal year thereafter through fiscal year 2026-2027, (1) a maximum of ten percent (10%) of the Fund can be used for costs related to administering the Fund, including staff support, basic infrastructure, support for the agencies administering the contracts, and overhead costs; and (2) an additional maximum of five per-cent (5%) of the Fund may be used to evaluate the results of this Article.

-e.
-A maximum of ten percent (10%) of the amount used to administer the evaluate the results of this Article. e.
-A maximum of ten percent (10%) of the amount used to administer the Fund (as described in Section 4.d.) can be used for City overhead. f.
-Entities eligible to receive funding include those (1) located outside but in close proximity to Richmond to the extent that those entities serve children, youth and disconnected transitional-aged young adults who reside in Richmond or unincorporated North Richmond, and (2) lo-cated in Richmond or unincorporated North Richmond that serve children, youth and disconnected transitional-aged young adults in Richmond or unincorporated North Richmond, re-gardless of the residence of the children or youth the children or youth.
+- ix.
+Deportation Support: support for young people and families experiencing or being threatened with deportation. - b.
+The Fund will prioritize three groups of young people living in Richmond and adjacent unincorporated North Richmond: children ages 0 to 12; youth ages 13 to 17; and disconnected young adults ages 18 to 24, who are most impacted by harm, inequity and lack of access to support and services.
+The priority populations include but are not limited to: system-involved young people; young people who have been pushed out of school; young people who themselves or whose families are homeless or threatened by homelessness; young people living in poverty; immigrant and undocumented children, youth and families; Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) children, youth and families; teen parents and families, including single mothers; young people with poor physical, mental, emotional and behavioral health outcomes and disabilities; and families with children and youth who are impacted by the criminal justice system and/or who have family members who are incarcerated; and/or are involved in or transitioning from the foster care, juvenile justice, criminal justice or special education systems. - c.
+Entities eligible to receive funding shall be non-profit community-based organizations, including organizations with a non-profit fiscal agent; and public agencies, in partnership with non-profit organizations, that serve children, youth and disconnected transitional-aged young adults.
+In any fiscal year, public agencies shall not receive, in total, more than 20% of the funding awarded to applicants. - d.
+Commencing in fiscal year 2018-2019 and each fiscal year thereafter through fiscal year 2026-2027, (1) a maximum of ten percent (10%) of the Fund can be used for costs related to administering the Fund, including staff support, basic infrastructure, support for the agencies administering the contracts, and overhead costs; and (2) an additional maximum of five percent (5%) of the Fund may be used to evaluate the results of this Article. - e.
+A maximum of ten percent (10%) of the amount used to administer the Fund (as described in Section 4.d.) can be used for City overhead. - f.
+Entities eligible to receive funding include those (1) located outside but in close proximity to Richmond to the extent that those entities serve children, youth and disconnected transitional-aged young adults who reside in Richmond or unincorporated North Richmond, and (2) located in Richmond or unincorporated North Richmond that serve children, youth and disconnected transitional-aged young adults in Richmond or unincorporated North Richmond, regardless of the residence of the children or youth.

 Section 5.
 Excluded Services.
-The Fund shall not fund the following services or types of expendi-tures:
+The Fund shall not fund the following services or types of expenditures:

-a.
-Services provided by the Police Department, Sheriff, other law enforcement agencies, Courts, District Attorney, Public Defender, City Attorney or Fire Department; detention or probation services mandated by state or federal law; or public transportation, except to the extent that transportation may be needed to access public transportation, except to the extent that transportation may be needed to access eligible services supported by the Fund;

-b.
-Services provided by the West Contra Costa Unified School District, Richmond libraries, Of-fice of Neighborhood Safety, Richmond Promise College Scholarship Program, Richmond Housing Authority and Youth Works, except for collaborations between the above mentioned entities and community-based organizations and programs that meet the goals and eligible uses of the Fund;
+- a.
+Services provided by the Police Department, Sheriff, other law enforcement agencies, Courts, District Attorney, Public Defender, City Attorney or Fire Department; detention or probation services mandated by state or federal law; or public transportation, except to the extent that transportation may be needed to access eligible services supported by the Fund; - b.
+Services provided by the West Contra Costa Unified School District, Richmond libraries, Office of Neighborhood Safety, Richmond Promise College Scholarship Program, Richmond Housing Authority and Youth Works, except for collaborations between the above mentioned entities and community-based organizations and programs that meet the goals and eligible uses of the Fund; - c.

-c.
 Any service that primarily benefits adults over 24 years;